Nicholas-Chew/WMI-Security/Research/Notes/WMI_Defence/WMI_Provider_Logging.md

 4. Printout WNODE

 #### WDW Provier
-The WDM (Windows Driver Model) provider grant access to the classes, instances, methods, and events of hardware drivers hat confrom to the WDM model.
+The WDM (Windows Driver Model) provider grant access to the classes, instances, methods, and events of hardware drivers that confirm to the WDM model.
 The classes for hardware drivers reside in the "root\wmi namespace"

 WDM classes are primarily in Wmi.mof.

-WDM is an OS interface through which hardware components provide infomation and event notification.
+WDM is an OS interface through which hardware components provide information and event notification.
 The WDM provider is a class, instance, event, and method provider that allows management application to access tot data and events from WMI-for-WDM enabled device drivers.
 The classes created by the WDM provider to represent device driver data reside only in the "Root\WMI" namespace.
 This namespace must already exist before the WDM provider will process the installed WDM drivers.

 The WDM provider supports the WMIEvent extrinsic event, which notifies WMI regarding events from WDM-based drivers.
 You can register your event consumers for WMIEvent events as you would any other event.